wren-lang/wren/doc/site/core/fiber.markdown

 ### **call**()

-Invokes the fiber or resumes the fiber if it is in a paused state.
+Starts or resumes the fiber if it is in a paused state.

     :::dart
     var fiber = new Fiber {